w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data mesh vs data fabric

-Both provide an architectural framework to access data across multiple technologies and platforms
+Both provide an architectural framework to access data across multiple technologies and platforms.

-- **Data fabric**
+**Data fabric**

 - Attempts to centralize and coordinate data management
 - Tackles the complexity of data and metadata in a smart way that works well together
 - Focus on the architectural, technical capabilities, and intelligent analysis to produce active metadata supporting a smarter, AI-infused system to orchestrate various data integration styles

-- **Data mesh**
+**Data mesh**

 - Emphasis on decentralization and data domain autonomy
 - Focuses on organizational change; it is more about people and process
 - Data are primarily organized around domain owners who create business-focused data products, which can be aggregated and consumed across distributed consumers

 Alex Woodie, 2021 [https://www.datanami.com/2021/10/25/data-mesh-vs-data-fabric-understanding-the-differences/](https://www.datanami.com/2021/10/25/data-mesh-vs-data-fabric-understanding-the-differences/)